BE MINE AT 3.99%* GOING ON NOW

 Water Efficiency

-• Low-flow faucets and showerheads
+• Newer faucets and showerheads

 • High-efficiency toilets

-• Modern water heaters with faster recovery times
+• Modern water heaters

 Electricity

-• LED lighting throughout the home
+• Modern lighting throughout the home and overall upgraded electricity for optimized usage

 Community Infrastructure

 Newer neighborhoods often benefit from updated utility grids, water lines, and sewer systems.
-Communities in Kuna, Star, and Caldwell, for example, may experience fewer service disruptions and more consistent utility rates due to modern infrastructure.

 Utility Costs, Maintenance, and Long-Term Home Value

-At CBH Homes, our floor plans—such as the Harrison, Columbia, and Whitebark—are designed to balance open, livable spaces with efficiency and long-term comfort.
 New construction homes typically require less maintenance, which directly impacts utility costs and overall ownership expenses.Because systems are new, homeowners avoid many of the hidden inefficiencies found in older homes, such as outdated plumbing, aging HVAC equipment, or inefficient heating setups.
 This results in lower operating costs and more predictable monthly budgets.

 Planning Utility Costs for Your New Idaho Home

 New construction homes offer a major advantage over older homes for sale in Boise or Meridian: modern systems built for efficiency from day one.
-To avoid surprises, create a simple utility budget before moving in.

 FAQs